crissyg923/module-2-challenge/README.md

 ## Credits

 This site was created with the assistance of the TA's in office hours, Chrom DevTools, and various google searches.
+I also used code from previos assignments as a guide to get me started.
 The following links really helped me in the process of creating this site:

 [Adding a Border to Navigation Links](https://www.w3schools.com/howto/howto_css_navbar_border.asp)